flexmonster/pivot-angularjs/README.md

 - `fm-report` – property to set a report.
 It can be inline report JSON, URL to report JSON or URL to report XML.
 - `fm-global` – object that allows you to preset options for all reports.
 These options can be overwritten for concrete reports.
 Object structure is the same as for report.

+All attributes are equal to those which are passed to [`$.flexmonster()`](http://www.flexmonster.com/api/flexmonster/).
+The only difference is that `fm-` prefix was added to each of them.

 ## Event handlers:

 - `fm-ready`